Correcting algebraic loop errors

 Here, the lead lag brings back the warning of an algebraic loop.
 Is this just a bug?
 No. You must be careful about the structure of the transfer function you choose to break algebraic loops.

-The lead-lag filter is causal but not strictly causal as illustrated by the following diagram derived from the selected filter.
+The lead-lag filter not strictly causal as illustrated by the following diagram derived from the selected filter.

 In the structure of the lead-lag filter, you see that there is a path where the input propagates directly to the output with a gain of 2, but without any delay.
 This forward path leads to the algebraic loop when you connect the filter into a feedback loop that is free of blocks with memory.